You have no items in your shopping cart.

 Choosing the correct router and then the correct DD-WRT release candidate for your firmware update can be an arduous process in itself.
 Then you must complete the 'flash' process correctly, which may be complicated for anyone who is inexperienced in dealing with SoC (System-on-a-Chip) devices.
 Flashing a router with DD-WRT can be risky and when done improperly, you may "brick" your router.
 "Bricking" a router renders it entirely useless as a networking device.

 A FlashRouter always arrives flashed and tested.
 No need to worry about "bricking."
 We have chosen high-quality wireless router units with the best bang-for-your-buck to meet all levels of networking needs.

 Additionally, we can customize your router to internally run many VPN services.
 Using a VPN passthrough will give you increased locational security and protection for those worried about the prying eyes of others.
 Additional immediate benefits for some might be a workaround for many applications that have localized-based services such as Netflix and YouTube.
 These services geographically restrict their videos and content based on the viewer's IP location.
 Using a VPN allows you to take the web on the road with you, whether it is internationally for business or on vacation for pleasure.

 Instead of running a client program on each individual device or computer to access the VPN service of your choice, all you have to do is connect a device to your FlashRouter, and it will automatically tunnel all network traffic through the VPN.
 This process provides a layer of encryption for all wired and wireless devices you may use to access the Internet.

 Remember we are also here for DD-WRT technical support after you purchase a FlashRouter.
 If you need help setting up your network or taking advantage of any specific DD-WRT benefits we will be glad to assist.

 Ready to order?
-Head over to our selection of Best DD-WRT Routers of 2015.
+Head over to our selection of Best DD-WRT Routers.

 DD-WRT firmware lifts restrictions on a router by providing advanced capabilities that can improve your Internet experience.
 Here's a list of a few specific DD-WRT benefits: